xpavlic4/book-extracts/sports/golf/no laying up podcast.md

 # NLU Podcast, Episode 372: Wright Thompson on The Masters
 * there is only Masters and the British Open, the 3rd is US Open and PGA doesn't even exist
-* pros have every club built specificaly for them
+* pros have every club built specifically for them

 # NLU Podcast, Episode 371: Every hole at Augusta National with Matty Kelly (Marc Leishman's caddie)